-We started our day at Portsmouth in the quaint historic district with a visit to Portsmouth Book & Bar.
+A great place to start exploring the New Hampshire coast is Portsmouth, and we started our day in the quaint historic district with a visit to Portsmouth Book & Bar.
 Located in the historically significant Custom House, this establishment combines an old-fashioned browsing book shop with a bar that serves small plates, adult beverages, and coffees.
 This is a great place to ease in to the historical colonial vibe of the town, and after getting our dose of caffeine, we were ready to explore the numerous shops along the cobblestoned streets.

 We wanted to see the shoreline with hopes for a seafood lunch, so we headed south out of Portsmouth on U.S. route 1A.
 This road winds around the edge of Odiorne Point State Park which hosts the Seacoast Science Center.
 Families with kids should definitely stop at the science center to take in the many interactive exhibits.
 After the state park, the road meets the sea and continues to hug the coastline all the way to the state line with Massachusetts.
 There are numerous spots to pull off right after the state park, and we were amazed by the multitudes of rock cairns in this area.